 David Smith, Reed College of Media

 “Extending Reality” will present students with a guided media and discussion-based tour of XR technology (virtual, augmented and mixed reality), learning about its origins, current applications and future growth potential.
 With the increasing merging of the digital and physical worlds, we are presented with new opportunities for interactivity and communication as well as new problems of privacy and digital identity in the metaverse.
 Students will learn about these concepts through lectures, class discussions and hands-on learning activities.
 The course will culminate in students pitching, planning and producing a meaningful XR project made to benefit a campus or community partner.Tuesday, AUG.
-23 6-7PM View the Recording
+23 6-7PM View David Smith's Recording

 What Makes for a Just World